Darkpaster/Darkpaster.github.io/src/content/topics/en/cognition/rationality.md

 **Systematic improvement of the accuracy of one's beliefs.**

 This is the art of building maps that accurately reflect reality.
 When you open your eyes and look around a room, you notice a laptop on the table and a bookshelf against the wall.
-False beliefs are like a map of the world that doesn't correspond to the territory—if you have an incorrect model of the bookshelf's location in your head, it will be difficult for you to find the book you need.
+False beliefs are like a map of the world that doesn't correspond to the territory — if you have an incorrect model of the bookshelf's location in your head, it will be difficult for you to find the book you need.

 ### Instrumental Rationality

 **Systematic achievement of desired outcomes.**

-This is the art of steering reality—the ability to make the future what you want it to be.
+This is the art of steering reality — the ability to make the future what you want it to be.
 Instrumental rationality helps you choose actions that will lead to consequences ranking higher on your preference scale.

 **Rationality is the art of forming true beliefs and making winning decisions.**